tmpfs/circular/README.md

 # Circular

-Tiny utility to safely stringify objects with circular references.
+Utility to safely stringify objects with circular references.

 ## Usage